Powerlearnproject/se-day1-assignment-aaeshahcode/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering is all about crafting questions or statements to get the best possible responses from AI models.
+It is the process where you guide generative AI solutions to generate desired outputs.
+Importance
+Efficient resource utilization- Efficiency is the key to optimizing resources and reducing costs.
+Prompt engineering plays a vital role in achieving efficient AI systems by reducing unnecessary computations and optimizing resource utilization.
+Through fine-tuning prompts, organizations can streamline AI processes, saving computational resources and ultimately optimizing costs.
+Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
+It helps mitigate bias that may be present from existing human bias in the large language models’ training data.
+Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.
+Developer control - Prompt engineering gives developers more control over users' interactions with the AI.
+Effective prompts provide intent and establish context to the large language models.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt
+Create a Ramadan content for 30days
+Improved Prompt
+As a social media manager of a muslimah wellness brand, create a 30-day ramadan content for an audience of age 25 to 50 .
+The content should be friendly and at the same time inspiring.
+Make use of bullet points in presentation.

+Importance of improved prompt
+Clarity: The improved prompt specifies the role of the AI model Specific Details: It specifies the target audience and also thier age bracket so that responses are streamlined to that specification.
+Concise: The format of the response is provided has an additional detail so that important points are well highlighted